Chou Wen-chung: Turning point – Music study and teaching in the United States

 Synthesizing western and eastern sounds has been a pursuit of Chou's throughout his life.
 During his early compositional years in New York, one experience changed Chou's perspective on how to incorporate different cultural elements.
 Peter Chang described this incident in details:

 On one occasion, Chou showed his Chinese-flavored fugues to Bohuslav Martinů, who started to read them on the piano and suddenly stopped after a few measures.
 He looked at Chou and simply uttered one word: “Why?”
 Chou could not answer.
 Such an embarrassment disturbed him profoundly and made him realize that substituting pentatonic for heptatonic modes in fugue, which had been developed in the heptatonic and triadic tradition, was like putting Chinese words into Bach’s mouth.
 Fugue was Bach’s natural language, but not his.
 Chou believed that this was one of the greatest lessons he ever had because, beginning with the word “why,” he had to satisfy his own questions before moving on.

 After that experience and through encouragement from Slonimsky, Chou decided not to seek the artificial combination of Chinese melody and western harmony but instead to study Chinese music and culture seriously.

 Chou's encounter with Western culture helped him see and appreciate his own culture in new light.
 To re-learn and to interpret his own tradition, in 1955, Chou spent two years researching classical Chinese music and drama with a grant from the Rockefeller Foundation.
 He became a naturalized citizen of the U.S. in 1958.

 Slonimsky commented on how Chou successfully fused two seemingly incompatible musical materials and wrote:

 When pentatonic melodies of the Orient are harmonized in this conventional manner, the incompatibility between the melody and the harmonic setting is such that the very essence of Oriental melody is destroyed.
 Even more difficult is the representation of microtonal intervals peculiar to some countries of the Orient ..
 Chou Wen-Chung is possibly the first Chinese composer who has attempted to translate authentic oriental melo-rhythms into the terms of modern Western music...
 He addressed the problem of conciliation between melodic pentatonicism and dissonance.

 Academic career

 In 1954, he became the first technical assistant at Columbia's Electronic Music Laboratory and was concurrently appointed director of a research project on Chinese music and drama.
 This research reinforced his own aesthetic convictions and led him to synthesize theories of calligraphy, qin, single tones and I Ching, all of which represented new ground in his compositional thinking.
 As chairman of the Music Division at Columbia University, he was instrumental in providing its composition program with a clear sense of artistic vision.
 Chou also distinguished himself as vice-dean of the School of the Arts and director of the Fritz Reiner Center for Contemporary Music at Columbia University.
-His notable students include Zhou Long, Chen Yi, Tan Dun, Chinary Ung, David Froom, Ge Gan-ru, Bright Sheng, James Tenney, Jing Jing Luo, Michael Rosenzweig, Faye-Ellen Silverman, Jacques-Louis Monod, and Hsiung-Zee Wong.
+His notable students include Zhou Long, Chen Yi, Tan Dun, Chinary Ung, David Froom, Ge Gan-ru, Bright Sheng, James Tenney, Talib Rasul Hakim, Jing Jing Luo, Michael Rosenzweig, Faye-Ellen Silverman, Jacques-Louis Monod, and Hsiung-Zee Wong.